waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Active Quests & Current Plan

-## Current Status: Blocked - Multiple Paths Require External Triggers
+## Current Status: Blocked - Main Quest Progression Halted
 - **Primary Blockers:** I cannot get SURF or the 'special medicine' for the sick Ampharos.
 All main quest paths are blocked.
-- **Radio Tower (BLOCKED):** Progression past the 2F is blocked by a scripted event that prevents use of the stairs.
-- **Tin Tower (BLOCKED):** A Sage blocks entry, stating I should not enter now that the legendary beasts are awakened.
-- **Current Plan:** All known quests are blocked.
-My new plan is to systematically re-explore all previously visited cities to find new leads that may have appeared after major story events (like the awakening of the legendary beasts).
-I will begin with Goldenrod City.
+- **Current Plan:** All known main quests are blocked.
+My current strategy is to systematically re-explore all previously visited cities to find new leads that may have appeared after major story events (like the awakening of the legendary beasts).
+I am currently re-exploring Goldenrod City.

 # My Custom Toolkit: Philosophy & Tools